danielpietzsch/db_backup/README.md

 # DB Backup

-Supplies a rake task to conveniently backup the database of your Rails app.
+Adds a rake task to your Rails app to conveniently backup its database.
 Only works with PostgreSQL at the moment.

 ## Usage